 FILM 310.
-Film Theory

-(may be cross-listed with ENG 395) Provides students who already have a background in introductory film studies with a sense of the most important theoretical issues in cinema.
+Film Theory Arts and Humanities Group 1 course (may be cross-listed with ENG 395) Provides students who already have a background in introductory film studies with a sense of the most important theoretical issues in cinema.
 Topics may include the following: early film theory; film and (anti-) narrative; auteur theory; genre theory; semiotics; psychoanalysis; ideology and politics; feminist film theory; theories of documentary; postmodernism; post-colonialism and "third cinema"; new media and the digital era.
 Prerequisites: FILM 100 (ENG 167) or FILM 200 (COMM 237).

 FILM 311.
-Topics in Gender, Sexuality and Cinema
+Topics in Gender, Sexuality and CinemaArts and HumanitiesGroup1 course